7rikazhexde/Dash-App-Collection/Download_Plotly_Dataset/dlPlotlyDataset/README.md

 If the file is saved with the selected file name, paste it.

 ## Note
+* There is a bug in this program that if you select a file from Dropdown with data selected and update the data, the updated data will not be displayed.
+This is because it refers to the information in the cell before the change.
+If you want to view the data, please switch to a different vage, select Dropdown, and then select the cell.
 * If you get an interpreter error using vscode, open and start dlPlotlyDataset with the folder designation.
 * Dataset information may differ from the latest information.
 If the expected dataset does not exist, please add it.
 See the comments in ```plotly_datasets_info.py``` for details.